-Pain is generally felt around the outside of the shoulder and upper arm.
-Often most painful when the arm is above head height and while sleeping at night.
-It can also be painful to raise your arm out to the side, reach behind you or lift or pull a heavy weight
+Pain is generally felt around the outside of the shoulder and upper arm; possibly focused around about 2 inches (5cm) below the top of the shoulder to the side of the arm.
+It is often most painful while sleeping at night.
+It can also be painful to raise your arm above the height of your shoulder or behind you or to pull a heavy weight.

 The upper arm bone (humerus) connects into the ball joint of the shoulder and the rotator cuff is the socket edge of the shoulder joint.

 Rotator Cuff Syndrome or Impingement Syndrome refers to damage of either the tendons (which anchor muscle to bone) or bursa (which act like a gel pad around bone).
-Usually Rotator Cuff Tendonitis and Subacromial Bursitis are involved together to some degree because inflammation is the body’s general reaction to damage and inflammation causes more movement restriction which in turn can cause more stress on already damaged structures.
+Usually Rotator Cuff Tendonitis and Subacromial Bursitis are involved together to some degree because inflammation is the body’s general reaction to damage and inflammation causes more restriction to tendons and nerves.